jamirov/react-portfolio/README.md

 # Technologies

-* React
+* React.
-* Emailjs for contacting me on contact page
+* Emailjs for contacting me on contact page.
-* Bootstrap  for styling styling
+* Bootstrap  for styling.

 # Screen shot